pharath/pharath.github.io/_posts/2021-07-14-cheatsheet-linux.md

 | command | description |
 | :--- | :--- |
-sudo fuser -mv /media/SDD | displays all processes accessing `/media/SDD`, where the `m` tells it to look on the given location, the `v` switches the output to a human readable list instead of just a bunch of PIDs. [askubuntu](https://askubuntu.com/a/578631)
+`sudo fuser -mv /media/SDD` | displays all processes accessing `/media/SDD`, where the `m` tells it to look on the given location, the `v` switches the output to a human readable list instead of just a bunch of PIDs. [askubuntu](https://askubuntu.com/a/578631)

+2. `Disconnecting from filesystem` notification does not disappear automatically when ejecting an external hard drive (by pressing the eject button in Nautilus)

+- **Possible Solutions that worked once:**
+  - close all Nautilus/Dolphin windows that access the external hard drive
+  - press **ctrl + c** on some file that is stored on the **internal** hard drive (if ctrl + c was pressed on some file that is stored on the **external** hard drive, this will block the external hard drive when you try to eject it)

+3. in gnome-disks: External hard drive shows a **"loading"** symbol and the power off button for this external hard drive is **grayed out**

+- **Possible Solutions that worked once:**
+  - just wait
+  - close gnome-disks and open it again
+  - after a while the power off button for this external hard drive is not **grayed out** any more and the physical LED on the hard drive stops blinking

 ## Disk Usage

 - [FAQ](https://unix.stackexchange.com/a/120312)
   - How much disk space does a file use?
   - Why is the total from `du` different from the sum of the file sizes?
   - What are these numbers from `df` exactly?
   - What's using the space on my disk?
 - [Why is there a discrepancy in disk usage reported by df and du?](https://unix.stackexchange.com/questions/9612/why-is-there-a-discrepancy-in-disk-usage-reported-by-df-and-du)
 - [Why du and df display different values](http://linuxshellaccount.blogspot.com/2008/12/why-du-and-df-display-different-values.html)